 Vitamin B complex supplement

-If your diet is low in vitamin B12, you may be more susceptible to getting canker sores.
-It’s not clear how vitamin B12 heals canker sores.
-However, a 2009 study showed that participants who took 1,000 micrograms (mcg) of vitamin B12 daily had fewer canker sore outbreaks.
-They also had fewer sores overall, and less pain than those who took a placebo.
+A 2009 study showed that participants who took 1,000 micrograms (mcg) of vitamin B12 daily had fewer canker sore outbreaks.
+These participants also had fewer sores overall.
+They experienced less pain than those who took a placebo.

-Other B vitamins may also help you manage your cancer sores.
+Other B vitamins may also help you manage your canker sores.
 A vitamin B complex supplement contains all eight B vitamins, including B12.
 Consult your doctor before taking vitamin B complex supplements because they may cause side effects.

 When to see a doctor